johnwargo/random-errors-static/_posts/2019-06-04-padding-sections.md

 ![Android Studio 9-patch editor]({{site.baseurl}}/assets/9-patch.png)

-But when I opened the file in an image viewer, I noticed that during my fumbling around, I created extra 9-patch highlights (the 1-pixel black lines) in other parts of the image file that were causing the compiler issues.
+But when I opened the file in an image viewer, I noticed that during my fumbling around, I created extra 9-patch highlights (the 1-pixel black lines) in other parts of the 9-patch  file )right and bottom) that were causing the compiler issues.
 I deleted the file and recreated it and everything worked fine.

 Apparently Android Studio has issues rendering 9-patch files correctly.

 [9-patch-link]: https://www.joshmorony.com/creating-a-dynamic-universal-splash-screen-for-capacitor-android/